 Mascoma Meadows is first N.H.
-ROC to go solar
+ROC generating solar power

-Mascoma Meadows, a 50-unit resident-owned community in Lebanon, will soon be the first ROC in New Hampshire to use solar power to generate some of its electricity.
+Mascoma Meadows, a 50-unit resident-owned community in Lebanon, is the first ROC in New Hampshire producing solar power.

-The 384-panel solar array, to be installed by Brentwood-based ReVision Energy by the end of 2018, is forecast to save each of the co-op’s participating low- and moderate-income households nearly $270 annually.
+The 384-panel solar array, installed by Brentwood-based ReVision Energy, is forecast to save each of the co-op’s participating low- and moderate-income households nearly $270 annually.

-Annually, the project is expected to generate enough electricity to power a refrigerator for 121 years and will offset the carbon pollution equivalent of driving an average car more than 206,000 miles.
+Annually, the project is expected to generate 176,507 kilowatt hours of electricity annually--enough electricity to power a refrigerator for more than 120 years--and will offset the carbon pollution equivalent of driving an average car more than 206,000 miles.

 Photo by Tony Mendez